fbpx

 Submission

-Completed proposals should be submitted electronically through the Good Grants portal: https://brainstormnpc.grantplatform.com by 11:59 pm (CDT/GMT -5) on WEDNESDAY, May 17, 2023.
-If you have any questions, please contact Meriam Good, at mgood@mindscience.org or 210.890.8496.
+Completed proposals should be submitted electronically through the Good Grants portal: https://brainstormnpc.grantplatform.com by 11:59 pm (CDT/GMT -5) on THURSDAY, May 8, 2025.
+Questions about eligibility, submission limit, or any other requirement should be directed to Ben Rein (brein@mindscience.org) before the submission deadline.
 No email submissions will be accepted.
 Submission deadlines are firm.

 Checklist of proposal requirements, in order